antimof/UxPlay/README.md

      to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * Raspberry Pi support  **both with and without hardware  video decoding** by the Broadcom GPU.  _Tested on Raspberry Pi 5, Pi 4 Model B and  Pi 3 model B+._
+   * Raspberry Pi support  **both with and without hardware  video decoding** by the Broadcom GPU.  _Tested on Raspberry Pi Models 3B+, 4B, and 5._
    * Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).

-   * _NEW in v1.67: support for one-time Apple-style "pin" code client authentication ("client-server pairing") when the option "-pin" is used._

 ## Packaging status (Linux and \*BSD distributions)

 [![Current Packaging status](https://repology.org/badge/vertical-allrepos/uxplay.svg)](https://repology.org/project/uxplay/versions).

 * Install uxplay on Debian-based Linux systems with "`sudo apt install uxplay`"; on FreeBSD with "``sudo pkg install uxplay``".
 Also available on Arch-based systems through AUR.
 Since v.
 1.66, uxplay is now also packaged in RPM format by Fedora 38 ("``sudo dnf install uxplay``").

 * For other RPM-based distributions which have not yet packaged UxPlay, a RPM "specfile" **uxplay.spec** is now provided with recent
 [releases](https://github.com/FDH2/UxPlay/releases) (see their "Assets"), and can also be found in the UxPlay source top directory.